ndlib/hydra_connect_demo/README.md

   - [ ] Display informational messages
   - [ ] Redirect to a location
 - [ ] Amend an existing Work Type
+  - [ ] Determine why Active Admin is not behaving correctly when updating
   - [ ] Add a new predicate to the work type
     - [ ] Edit an existing work of the given type to show new predicate
   - [ ] Remove an existing predicate from a work type